 Lock any letter you know is correct by tapping it twice.

 There is a handy Undo key (<) on the right-hand side.
 Stuck?

 Click the spy-glass.

 The histogram shows letter frequencies.
 Since E and T are the most common

 letters, a good way to start is to make the most frequent letters in the

-histogram E and T. Then look for words like THE, AND and A and keep
+histogram E and T. Then look for words like THE, AND, I and A. Keep

 swapping letter pairs until words you recognize start to emerge.